prbaron/CakePHP-Install/README.md

 ## Install-CakePHP-Plugin
 The Install plugin allows you to install your tables and entries with a GUI such as the Wordpress installation process.

+You want to recreate the easy installation process from Wordpress to your cakephp app?
+This plugin is for you!

+You can see screenshots in the website: http://prbaron.github.com/Install-CakePHP-Plugin/

 ## Installation
 1. Copy the **Install** folder to _app/Plugin/_.
 2. Go to http://localhost/{your_cakephp_app}/install/